kirschbaum-development/livewire-filters/README.md

 ### Select menu filter

-The select menu filter allows you to select a single option from the list of options from a select menu.
+Similar to the radio button filter, the select menu filter allows you to select a single option from the list of options from a select menu.
 Every time a change is made, the filter will emit an event with the currently selected value.

 ```blade
 <livewire:livewire-filters-select :filter="$filters['type']" />